July Uprising: Names

-Other names of the protests include Monsoon Revolution, 2024 Bangladesh Revolution, and Gen Z Revolution.
+Other names of the protests include "Monsoon Revolution", "2024 Bangladesh Revolution", and "Gen Z Revolution".

 Background

-After the Awami League was elected in the 2008 elections, they abolished the caretaker government system.
-After that, it won three more consecutive national elections.
-There were allegations of massive rigging in the national elections held in 2014, 2018 and 2024.
-Meanwhile, except for the 2018 election, the remaining two elections were boycotted by most political parties in Bangladesh.
-During this time, the government carried out massive torture and arrests on their opponents, the top leaders of the opposition parties were sidelined by sentencing them in various cases.
-At this time, dissemination of information in all media in Bangladesh was strictly regulated and freedom of public expression was strictly regulated through laws such as the Digital Security Act, 2018.
-Since taking office in 2009, Sheikh Hasina's Awami League has largely failed to fulfill job creation promises.
-While the public sector has expanded with better pay and benefits, political influence determined access to these jobs.
+After the Awami League was elected following the 2008 elections, it abolished the caretaker government system.
+Afterwards, the Awami League won three consecutive national elections in 2014, 2018 and 2024, considered by a vast majority of Bangladeshis as having been rigged in favour of the ruling party.
+Most political parties, including the opposition led by the Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami boycotted the 2014 and 2024 elections, in response.

+During the government's 15-year tenure, the government carried out a massive crackdown on its political opponents, with opposition leaders being sidelined through charging them with false, fabricated cases.
+At this time, the dissemination of information in the media and the freedom of public expression was strictly regulated through laws such as the Digital Security Act, 2018.
+Since taking office in 2009, Sheikh Hasina's Awami League largely failed to fulfill job creation promises.
+While the public sector expanded with better pay and benefits, the political influence determined access to these jobs.

 During this period, the government was reported to have used law enforcement forces and Awami League affiliates, particularly the Chhatra League, to manage and suppress various movements, including non-political ones.
 Allegations of violence and repression involving the Chhatra League were reported on multiple institutions and university campuses.
-Over the last three terms, allegations of corruption, money laundering, declining reserves, and irregularities in the banking sector were raised against Awami League leaders at various levels of government.
+Over the last three terms, allegations of corruption, money laundering, declining reserves, and irregularities in the banking sector were raised against Awami League leaders at various levels of the government.
 These issues were associated with rising living costs and growing public dissatisfaction.
-They also detained many dissent in the name of counterterrorism.
+They also detained many dissenters in the name of counterterrorism.